Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 mkdir /opt/mangos/data
 cd /opt/mangos/etc
 ```
-now inside of the this directory you should see 3 files
+Inside of the this directory you should see 3 files:
 + mangosd.conf.dist
 + realmd.conf.dist
 + scriptdev2.conf.dist